The Importance of Typography

 Pedroglifos: Puerto Rico's first font foundry coming soon

-Pedroglifos will be the first font foundry in Puerto Rico with a web page of its own where you can buy fonts and try them out.
-At the moment, all fonts are created by Pedro, but soon fonts from other Puertorrican typeface designers will be incorporated.
+After a 10-year relationship with typography, Pedro Medina, Lead Creative Advisor at DuartePino, decided the time had come to design his own fonts.
+Pedroglifos will be the first font foundry in Puerto Rico to have its web page, where you can purchase fonts and try them out.
+Currently, all fonts are created by Pedro, but we will soon incorporate fonts from other Puerto Rican typeface designers.

 *This blog post was written by Miriam Ramos, Creative Advisor at DuartePino.